JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Rotors

-The rotor is the central component responsible for holding and spinning the tubes to generate centrifugal forces.
+The rotor is the central component that holds and spins the tubes, generating centrifugal force.
 Different rotor types are:

 1. Swinging Bucket Rotors: Used for horizontal spinning of the tubes, ideal for forming well-defined bands in gradient separations